Visas and residence permits

 Anyway, this is the French consulate or Embassy in your home country that will decide the type of visa they will deliver, according to your own situation.

-If you enter in France with a visa bearing mention “Carte de séjour à solliciter dans les 2 mois suivant votre arrivée”, you will have to apply for a residence card at the Prefecture you depend on within two months after your arrival in France.
+If you enter France with a visa marked “Carte de séjour à solliciter dans les 2 mois” (residence permit to be applied for within 2 months), you must apply for a residence permit via the online procedure (ANEF) within 2 months of your arrival in France.

 This is how you must proceed: